Genetic Tests and Intertemporal Screening in Competitive Insurance Markets

 Date Written: December 7, 2006

-We consider successive generations of non-altruistic individuals carrying either a good or bad gene.
-Daughters are more likely to inherit their mother's gene.
+We consider successive generations of non-altruistic individuals carrying a good or bad gene.
+Daughters are more likely to carry their mother's gene than the opposite one.
 Competitive insurers can perform a genetic test revealing an agent's gene.
-They can condition their quotes on the agent's or on her ancestors' genetic status.
-In equilibrium, generation one is bribed to take the test with an unconditional premium.
+They may condition their quotes on the agent's or on her ancestors' genetic status.
+In equilibrium generation one is bribed to take the test with an unconditional quote.
 The insurer uses this information to profitably screen a finite number of generations of their offspring.
-The offspring of good-gene carriers subsidize the tested generation.
+The offspring of good gene carriers subsidize the tested generation.

 Keywords: genetic tests, insurance, screening, pooling